abertschi/abertschi.ch/hugo/content/blog/2022-08_easter_eggs/2022-08_overengineering_blog.md

 ```
 {{< caption >}}A server response can embed HTML on the client.{{< /caption >}}

-A server `Response` contains text and HTML code and a `Stage` identifier.
+A server `Response` contains text, HTML code and a `Stage` identifier.
 The
 client then includes the stage in subsequent requests until the stage is solved
 and the server replies with a new Easter Egg.
-If no _Stage_ is present, the
-server will start with the first Easter Egg.
 This simple design encapsulates an
-Easter Egg from the rest of the server code and allows to easily add more Easter
+Easter egg from the rest of the server code.
-Eggs.

 ## Try it Out

 Try it out at https://abertschi.ch.
-I will add some more eggs if I find the
+I may add some more eggs if I find the
 time.
-The frontend code is open-sourced on
+The frontend code is open-sourced on[GitHub](https://github.com/abertschi/abertschi.ch).
-[GitHub](https://github.com/abertschi/abertschi.ch).
-However, I will keep the
-server code and the Easter Eggs hidden for now :).

 Thanks for reading.
 -- bean